Looking for somewhere to relax and recharge? Somewhere to meet a friend over a latte? Somewhere to rock out with fellow musicians? We've got it all.

 The Oasis Snack Shop is open past midnight seven days a week.
 The menu features a variety of grilled items, sandwiches, pizzas, snacks, wraps, salads and beverages.
 Gluten Free & Vegan options are also available.

-In addition to cash, students may use dining dollars ($45 per semester for a full meal plan) and Camel Cash to make purchases.
+Students may purchase items using cash, Credit/Debit Cards, Dining Dollars ($45 per semester for a full meal plan) and Camel Cash to make purchases.
 Please see the Camel Card website for details about Camel Cash and how to add money to a Camel Cash account.
 Unused fall semester dining dollars will carry over to the spring semester.

 The Blue Camel Café offers a variety of specialty coffees, teas, snacks and baked goods.
 In a comfortable, relaxed setting, you can enjoy a cappuccino, read a newspaper, watch close-captioned CNN for the latest news, and meet with others in our casual seating area.